SAP-samples/cloud-sfsf-benefits-ext/README.md

 SAP HANA Cloud Platform Extension Package
 =========================================

-Employee Benefits Management Sample Application
+SAP Employee Benefits Management Sample Application
 -----------------------------------------------

 The *SAP HANA Cloud Platform extension package* makes it quick and easy for companies to adapt and integrate SuccessFactors cloud applications to their existing business processes.